 A charity that works with families affected by drugs and alcohol.

-AA utilises their famous 12 Step-based programmes and helps individuals recover from alcohol addiction.
+AA utilises its famous 12 Step-based programmes and helps individuals recover from alcohol addiction.

-A popular national agency in the voluntary sector targeting alcohol misuse and supporting individuals through their recovery.
+A popular national agency in the voluntary sector is targeting alcohol misuse and supporting individuals through their Recovery.

 The organisation uses 12 Step-based programmes to help people recover from cocaine addiction.

-A web portal providing information for those affected by drug and alcohol use and professionals in the substance misuse sector.
+A web portal was providing information for those affected by drug and alcohol use and professionals in the substance misuse sector.

 The resource is also commonly used by people who work on the broader health, social care and criminal justice field.

 One of the most well-known drug information organisations.